The Royal Navy of Sailing Ships

 to signal a number indicating the message.

-After 1800, RN codebooks were based on Captain later Admiral Sir Home Riggs Popham's Telegraph Signal Book.
+After 1800, RN codebooks were based on Captain later Admiral Sir Home Riggs Popham's Telegraph Signal Book - see it in a PDF version..

 In 1793 Napoleon had chains of semaphore towers (Chappe stations) erected as the world's first telegraph network, carrying messages across 19h-Century France faster than ever before.